bad-d0nkey/digital-basics/command-line-for-pc/log-file-for-tutorial-on-command-line-basics-for-pc.md

 Was getting myself oriented in the command prompt/terminal environment.

 + link to repo: `[command-line-for-pc](https://github.com/bad-d0nkey/digital-basics/tree/main/command-line-for-pc)`
-	+ it's not very exciting - it is just this note and the other note I linked to internally
+	+ it's not very exciting - it is just this note

 ## how it might connect to other research I'm doing